Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 3. Click Run or Start.

 ## nc-forward-ports
-NextCloudPlus has implemented a UPnP client to be able to configure the Router to port forward to your Raspberry Pi.
+NextCloudPi has implemented a UPnP client to be able to configure the Router to port forward to your Raspberry Pi.

 ### Requirements
 You need to enable UPnP on your Router.
 Also disable it after you configure port forwarding.